-230 During the deployment starting from 19.7.2022 the MA350 at F{roof} had flows significantly lower than the set value.
+215 During the deployment starting from 19.7.2022 the MA350 at F{roof} had flows significantly lower than the set value.
 This was most likely due to inlet blockage and the start of a pump failure.
 Data were removed from this point forward as it was deemed erroneous.
-The sensor suffered a total pump failure when after it was moved to SMEAR III for the 2nd intercomparison (see Sect.
+The sensor suffered a total pump failure after it was moved to SMEAR III for the 2nd intercomparison (see Sect.
 3.2.4).

 OBS3&4 located at BG{ground} had shutdowns due to low battery during the deployment.
 After the sensor restart the data had erroneous starting spikes.
 Two hours of data were removed starting from the nearest hour before the restarts.
 Due to the shutdowns a missing section of OBS3 data are patched with OBS4 data during the deployment.
 This was done so that the BG{ground} location has a continuous time series.
 The sensor-to-sensor variability was deemed low enough as a justification for this process.
-In total between 1.5-2.9 % of the available data was removed for all sensors except MA350 for which 69.1 % of the data was removed.-This section that was most of the deployment period.
-Note that OBS1, OBS2 and MA350 were not tested in intercomparison 2 due to breakage and therefore didn't have available data from that period.
+In total between 1.5-2.9 % of the available data was removed for all sensors except MA350 for which 69.1 % of the data 225 was removed that was most of the deployment period.
+Note that OBS1, OBS2 and MA350 were not tested in intercomparison 2 due to breakage.